What will be negotiated in the future

 How data is making the customer journey a unique experience

 “One-offs” are not just a product these days, but also the journey to the product.
 Artificial intelligence is allowing sales journeys to become increasingly individualized.
-There are three pillars of this new type of tailored sales:

 People as data sources